Escape the busy Tuscan capital for the Ligurian coast. Find out about taking the train from Florence to Cinque Terre-Corniglia.

 Regionale trains have 1st class and 2nd class cars, but there is not a huge difference between the two.
 Because reservations are not required on these trains, you simply find an available seat on a car in the appropriate class for your ticket.
 There is no food service or cafe car on these trains, and the on-board air conditioning doesn’t always work.

-InterCity trains are basically the same, but there is a food and beverage cart that passes through the train on longer rides.
-It serves basic sandwiches, snacks and non-alcoholic beverages.
+InterCity trains are similar to Regionale trains, but there is a food and beverage cart that passes through the train on longer rides.
+It serves basic sandwiches, snacks, and non-alcoholic beverages.

 Florence and Cinque Terre-Corniglia Train Stations

 Florence's Santa Maria Novella station, the main station in the city, is close to the historic center, and is a major hub for city and regional buses, making it easy to get to and from the station if you're traveling light.

 La Spezia Centrale is the city’s main station, located in the city center on Piazza Medaglie.
 Several bus lines stop outside the station, and there are regular trains from La Spezia to the Cinque Terre towns nearby.

 Pisa Centrale station is also the city's primary station, located 1.4 miles (2.3 km) from main attractions, including the leaning tower and cathedral.
 There is a luggage storage office at the station if you need to store your bags while you make a quick trip to see the tower.
 Take the number 1 bus from the station to get to the Campo dei Miracoli.